 We strongly recommend bringing a lunch from home.
 This is required for K-5 programs as usual; older members and staff can purchase food at the areas.

-We will again offer a nut-free table for those with allergies.
+We offer a nut-free table for those with nut allergies.

 All Blizzard members and staff will be assigned to a lunch period to reduce crowding in the chalet.
 All Blizzard members must eat in our designated area, regardless of where food is purchased.